sigsep/open-unmix-paper-joss/paper.md

   Although alternative ways to train a separation system have emerged recently, notably through _generative_ strategies trained through adversarial cost functions, they do not lead  to comparable performance still.
 Even if we acknowledge that such an approach could in theory allow to scale the size of training data since it can be done in an _unpaired_ manner, we feel that this direction is still in progress and cannot be considered state of the art today.
 That said, the _Open-unmix_ system can easily be extended to such generative training, and the community is much welcome to exploit it for that purpose.

 * __Baseline network__: the constitutive parts of the actual deep model used in _Open-unmix_ only comprise very classical elements.
 Among them , we can mention:
+   - _LSTM_ [@Hochreiter97]
    - _Fully connected time-distributed layers_ are used for dimension reduction and augmentation, at the input and output sides, respectively.
 They allow control over the number of parameters of the model and prove to be crucial for generalization.
    - _Skip connections_ are used in two ways: i/ the output to recurrent layers are augmented with their input, and this proved to help convergence. ii/ The output spectrogram is computed as an element-wise multiplication of the input.
 This means the system actually has to learn _how much each TF bin does belong to the target source_ and not the _actual_ value of that bin.
 This is _critical_ for obtaining good performance and combining the estimates given for several targets, as done in _Open-unmix_.
    - _Non linearities_ are of three kinds: i/ Rectified Linear  (ReLUE) Units allow intermediate layers to comprise nonnegative activations, which long proved effective in TF modelling. ii/ `tanh` are known to be necessary for a good training of LSTM model, notably because they avoid exploiding input and output. iii/ a `sigmoid` activation is chosen before masking, to mimmick the way legacy systems take the outputs as a _filtering_ of the input.
    - _Batch normalization_ long proved important for stable training, because it makes the different batches more similar in terms of distributions.
 In the case of audio where signal dynamics can be very important, this is crucial.

-* __Data loading__:

-   - efficient sampling
-   - good data loading
+### Training

+- Cost functions (supervised/adversarial training, clustering-based)
-   - fast
+- Optimization algorithms
-   - essential augmentations
+- Data augmentations
+- temporal context, batch size, standardization/scaling, regularization

+## Results

+### Objective Evaluation

+compare and list link to demo website

+### For Artists

+torchub

+# Contributions

+## Development

+Open-Unmix was developed by Fabian-Robert Stöter and Antoine Liutkus at Inria Montpellier.
+The research concerning the deep neural network architecture as well as the training process was done in close collaboration with
+Stefan Uhlich and Yuki Mitsufuji from Sony Corporation.

-## why LSTM?
+## Community

-[@Hochreiter97]

-- Open-unmix can easily be extended to include different models.
-Currently implemented: LSTM network
-- Recent Research on End-To-End models are tempting, because they can get away with domain knowledge typical required produce good results
-- However, none of the modern networks design produced state-of-the-art results (e.g. https://github.com/francesclluis/source-separation-wavenet based on [https://arxiv.org/abs/1810.12187])
-- Even worse, methods that use proven network architecture such as RNNs often didn't match state-of-art results
+In the future we hope the software will be well received by the community.
+As statet in our contributors agreement..
 ## The source separation community
 - Open-unmix is part of a whole ecosystem of software, datasets and online resources: the `sigsep` community
 - we provide MUSDB18 and MUSDB18-HQ, the largest freely available dataset, this comes with a complete toolchain to easily parse and read the dataset such as [musdb] and [mus]
 - [museval], is mostly used evaluation package for source separation
 - we also are the organizers of the largest source separation evaluation campaign
 - in this campaign we noticed: previous state-of-the-art systems could not be matched by newer systems (e.g. UHL2)

-## Implementation Details

-- _Open-unmix_ is developed in parallel to cover the most number of users... tensorflow/keras, pytorch, nnabla
-- The pytorch version will serve as the reference version due its simplicity and easyness to extend the code
-- the tensorflow version will be release later when TF 2.0 is stable.
-- version for nnabla will be close the pytorch code "example" and will be released together with the tensorfloe version.

-- Modular, easy to extend, using framework agnostic
-- pytorch implementation based on the famous MNIST example.
-- reproducible code
-- includes unit tests and regression tests.

-## Results

-compare and list link to demo website

-# Contributions

-Open-Unmix was developed by Fabian-Robert Stöter and Antoine Liutkus at Inria Montpellier.
-The research concerning the deep neural network architecture as well as the training process was done in close collaboration with
-Stefan Uhlich and Yuki Mitsufuji from Sony Corporation.

 # References